 Minimally Invasive Therapy

 When medications are not effective BPH management then additional work up like cystoscopy or urodynamics may be beneficial to help further characterize the cause for lower urinary tract symptoms (LUTS) After testing your urologist may suggest a prostate procedure.
 These procedures seek to open a passage through the prostate to allow urine to flow with less effort.
 Many are called “transurethral” because instruments are passed through the opening at the tip of the penis and into the urethra.
-Your urologist will perform the most advanced treatment using the least invasive technique appropriate to resolve your problem.
+Your urologist will perform the most advanced treatment for enlarged prostate, aka BPH, using the least invasive technique appropriate to resolve your problem.

 - Transurethral needle ablation with steam (REZUM) — A small needle is inserted into the obstructing BPH and heated with hot water vapor.

-- Laser vaporization — (Greenlight or CyberTM) laser energy delivered through a small quartz fiber heats and vaporizes the obstructing prostate tissue
+- Laser vaporization — (Greenlight or CyberTM) laser energy delivered through a small quartz fiber heats and vaporizes the obstructing prostate tissue.

 - Transurethral incision of the prostate – electrocautery or laser is used to make an incision through the prostate and bladder neck.